Daven Holly

-Daven Holly (born August 8, 1982) is a former American football cornerback.
-He played college football at Cincinnati and was drafted by the San Francisco 49ers in the seventh round of the 2005 NFL Draft.
+Daven Holly (born August 8, 1982) is an American former professional football player who was a cornerback in the National Football League (NFL).
+He played college football for the Cincinnati Bearcats and was selected by the San Francisco 49ers in the seventh round of the 2005 NFL draft.

-Holly also played for the Chicago Bears and the Cleveland Browns.
+Holly was also a member of the Chicago Bears and the Cleveland Browns.

-Early years
+Early life

 Holly attended Clairton High School where in his senior year made 45 receptions for 900 yards and seven touchdowns.

 College career

 Holly played college football at the University of Cincinnati.
 During his time there he played in 49 games making 85 tackles, nine interceptions and one touchdown on defense.
 He majored in communications.

 Professional career

 San Francisco 49ers

-Holly was selected by the San Francisco 49ers in the seventh round (215th overall) in the 2005 NFL Draft.
+Holly was selected by the San Francisco 49ers in the seventh round (215th overall) in the 2005 NFL draft.
 On September 3, he was waived by the 49ers.

 Chicago Bears

 Holly was then claimed by the Chicago Bears on September 4.
 In his rookie season, he played in three games making seven tackles.
 He made his NFL debut at the Pittsburgh Steelers on December 11.
 He was waived by Chicago on June 15, 2006.